 Run your platform with a limited geography, user group, or time window.

-Use it to catch edge cases, UX hiccups, and delivery-side issues.
+cases, UX hiccups, and delivery-side issues.

 Focus on: